frg100/block_ca/README.md

     Returns
     --------------
     reverse_rule_list : list
       A list with 16 items.
-It is also a rule_list, but using this new list, you can reverse the evolution to recover the otiginal information
+It is also a rule_list, but using this new list, you can reverse the evolution to recover the original information
-    """`

 def forward_evolution(generations, rule_list, dish):
-    """

     Performs the forward evolution of the block cellular automata given the forward rule list and the starting dish for the specified number of generations.
     --------------
     generations : int